University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

         -o fastani/${SAMPLE}
 done
 ```
-Then use `cat` and a wildcard `*` to print the results for each sample to the terminal:
+Then use `cat` command and wildcard `*` to print the results for each sample to the terminal:

 ```bash
 cat fastani/E*